 Look for proper sleepwear

 The Consumer Product Safety Commission recommends that a child’s pajamas (from 9 months to size 14) fit close to the skin and not too loosely.

 The American Academy of Pediatrics recommends the use of flame-retardant sleepwear and clothing due to the risk of serious injury from burns.

 Keep these recommendations in mind when purchasing sleepwear.

 For example, cotton is one natural fiber that allows your child’s body to release heat and sweat.
 Some cotton items may be pretreated with a special chemical that also makes them flame retardant.

 Detergent or residue from laundering may stay in fabrics and cause skin irritation or contribute to heat rashes.
 Adjusting your laundry routine a little might help reduce how often heat rashes happen.

 Try adding an additional rinse cycle or adjusting your detergent levels.
 Learn more about laundry detergent rashes.

 Heat rash is a skin condition that comes from blocked sweat ducts.
 The bumps could be clear, red, or skin-colored, depending on how severe the rash is.
 The bumps might be sore or itchy.

-If the rash doesn’t clear up in a few days, talk to your doctor to be sure your toddler’s skin hasn’t become infected.
+If the rash doesn’t clear up in a few days, talk with a doctor to be sure your baby’s skin hasn’t become infected.
 The doctor may prescribe other creams or antihistamines to help with recovery.